-- 8 N. Girard et al. - 1.
-Inria Aerial Image Labeling Dataset [8], - 2.
-Aerial imagery object identification dataset for building and road detection, and building height estimation [1].
+- 1. Inria Aerial Image Labeling Dataset [17], - 2.
+Aerial imagery object identification dataset for building and road detection, and building height estimation [18].

-The first dataset has $360 \text{ images of } 5000 \times 5000 \text{ px}$ for 9 cities from Europe and the U.S. Each image has in average a few thousand buildings.
+The first dataset has 360 images of $5000 \times 5000$ px for 9 cities from Europe and the U.S. Each image has in average a few thousand buildings.
 The second dataset has 24 images of about $5000 \times 5000$ px and 1 image of about $10000 \times 10000$ px for 9 cities from the U.S. The building footprints were pulled from OSM for both datasets.
-We removed images whose OSM data is too misaligned, keeping images where it is relatively good.
-We split the second dataset into 3 sets: 8 images for training, 3 for validation and 3 for testing.
-To develop our method to generalize to new cities and capture conditions, each set does not contain images from the same cities under the same capture conditions as any of the other 2 sets.
+As OSM buildings are often not well-aligned with images, the cities were hand-picked for their relatively good OSM data.
+However in the case of the second dataset, some images were far from nadir so the OSM data still was not well-aligned.
+We excluded those images from the training data.
+We split the second dataset into 3 folds: 8 images for training, 3 for validation and 3 for testing.
+To develop our method to generalize to new cities, each dataset fold does not contain images from the same cities as any of the other 2 dataset folds.
 From the first dataset, 332 images were picked for training and 26 for validation.
 These datasets may seem small compared to other deep learning datasets which can contain millions of images, but because each image is very big, they provide enough data.
 For example, our testing dataset contains 13614 buildings.
-More information on the splitting of these datasets into train, validation and test sets can be found in Section 3 of the supplementary materials.